Cineplex Entertainment: Food and beverages

 Cineplex has an Outtakes (Restoplex) restaurant in many of its theatres, some which replace previous restaurant partners (Burger King, KFC Express, Pizza Pizza/Pizza 73, Pizza Hut Express, Taco Bell Express and New York Fries) and others which introduce restaurants at locations which did not previously feature one.
 VIP Cinemas and some Xscape locations feature a licensed lounge with more premium offerings compared to Outtakes.

 Poptopia is a flavoured popcorn restaurant offered in a full-service format at 22 locations.
 Other Cineplex theatres may feature Poptopia at the concession stand, but only in the caramel corn and/or kettle corn flavours.

 Ice cream at Cineplex locations debuted with Baskin-Robbins and TCBY.
 Beginning in December 2007, Yogen Früz became the preferred partner.
 On January 1, 2014, Cineplex acquired a 50% stake in Yoyo's Yogurt Café.
 As of January 2017, 77 Cineplex theatres feature Yoyo's restaurants, while Yogen Fruz is still available in 23 Cineplex theatres while TCBY is available in 16 locations.

 Beverages are available in both cold and hot formats.
 Cold beverages include the Coca-Cola lineup, which replaced the Pepsi lineup used at locations formerly owned by Famous Players.
 12 locations feature Coca-Cola Freestyle.
 Hot beverages include Starbucks as the incumbent provider with 105 locations, all which offer Pike Place Roast coffee (regular or decaf) and Tazo tea.
 Select locations also offer premium drinks such as caffè mocha or caramel macchiato.
 Tim Hortons is available as a full-service restaurant in five locations, with Brossard being the only location to offer both Tim Hortons and Starbucks.

 In most theatres, Cineplex offers sale of alcohol to 19+ patrons in Ontario (18+ in Alberta) similar to the VIP theatres albeit from a selection of beer or cider beverages.

 Corporate governance

-The current Chief Executive Officer and President of Cineplex Entertainment is Ellis Jacob.
-Alongside with Jacob are Jordan Banks who serves as a Facebook executive, Robert Bruce, Joan Dea, Ian Greenberg, the founder of Astral Media, Sarabjit S. Marwah, Anthony Munk, Edward Sonshine, Christopher Medlock, Robert J. Steacy and Phyllis Yaffe, who serves as its chair.
+The current chief executive officer and president of Cineplex Entertainment is Ellis Jacob.
+Alongside Jacob are Jordan Banks, who serves as a Facebook executive, Robert Bruce, Joan Dea, Ian Greenberg, the founder of Astral Media, Sarabjit S. Marwah, Anthony Munk, Edward Sonshine, Christopher Medlock, Robert J. Steacy and Phyllis Yaffe, who serves as its chair.